nihilor/webpack-error-notification-plugin/README.md

 # ErrorNotificationPlugin

 A simple Webpack plugin to notify developers with beeps and platform native toasts about build errors.
-As soon as the build process of Webpack fails, the plugins beeps and toasts the error message, so the developers won't miss build errors.
+As soon as the build process of Webpack fails, the plugin beeps and toasts the error message.
+Developers won't miss build errors only if they're afk.

 ## Installation

-Install the `ErrorNotificationPlugin` from [npm](https://www.npmjs.com/):
+Install the `ErrorNotificationPlugin` from [npm](https://www.npmjs.com/package/webpack-error-notification-plugin):

 ```console
 npm install --save-dev webpack-error-notification-plugin